ankitjaininfo/india-dev-stack/src/content/blogs/building-devtools.md

     - Coaching
 ---

+# How to Build a Developer Tools Startup

 Nicolas Dessaigne’s talk at Y Combinator Startup School focuses on building developer tools startups.
 He covers key topics like forming a founding team, choosing the right idea, building an MVP, go-to-market strategies, and selling to developers.
 He emphasizes the importance of learning quickly, launching early, and leveraging a developer-first approach in both product and marketing.

 Here are the highlights: